 Other Classes of Shares.
-The Fund offers Class I, Class M and Class L shares by different prospectuses.
+The Fund offers Class A and Class C shares by a separate prospectus.
+Class A and Class C shares have similar investment minimums and are subject to sales charges (Class A shares only), shareholders servicing fees, and distribution fees (Class C shares only with respect to distribution fees).
+The Fund offers Class I and Class M shares by different prospectuses.
 Class I shares are subject to higher investment minimums, but are not subject to sales charges, distribution or shareholders servicing fees.
 Class M shares are subject to distribution fees and are offered only through certain platforms.
-Class L shares are subject to sales charges, shareholders servicing fees and distribution fees and are offered only through certain platforms.